top of page

 Do students need to own an instrument to take lessons?

-Yes, without having an instrument a student will not be able to practice, grow and progress in what they learn each week.
+Yes, without having an instrument, a student will not be able to practice, grow and progress in what they learn each week.
 Some instruments are more affordable than others, however there are great rental programs out there.

 How long does it take to learn to play an instrument?